apache/infrastructure-website/content/pages/contact.md

 | issues@infra.apache.org | issues-subscribe@infra.apache.org |

 ### What we need to know ###

-Here's a guide to what to tell us so we can respond to your request quickly and appropriately.
+Here's a [guide to what to tell us](infra-contact.html) so we can respond to your request quickly and appropriately.

-_coming soon; moving from `apache.org/dev/infra-contact#what-we-need-to-know`_